8 Days of culture, sea kayaking, hiking & touring

 Itinerary at a Glance

-- Hop on a ferry to the outermost point of Lofoten Islands
+- In the morning, hop on a ferry to the outermost point of Lofoten Islands

 - Sea kayak and hike to Bunes Beach